maximeschoeni/sublanguage/readme.md

 	apply_filters( 'sublanguage_translate_post_field', $default, $post, $field, $language = null, $by = null)

-This function use 6 params:
+This function use 6 parameters:

 - `'sublanguage_translate_post_field'`: filter name
 - `default`: value to use if translation does not exist